 Jump to RecipeMary Berry Salmon in Filo Pastry Ingredients

-For the Salmon and Filling:
+For the Salmon and Filling

 - 2 x 350g (12oz) salmon fillets, skinned and pin bones removed

-- 200g (7oz) cream cheese, full-fat, at room temperature
+- 200g (7oz) full-fat cream cheese, at room temperature

-- 50g (2oz) cooked, shelled prawns, chopped (optional, for flavor depth)
+- 50g (2oz) cooked and shelled prawns, chopped

 - 2 tbsp fresh dill, chopped